-White < 10 > and Red < 10 > Internal Temperature Warning Icons icon indicates that the Live View shooting will soon stop automatically.
+White < 10 > and Red < 10 > Internal Temperature Warning Icons

+- If the camera's internal temperature increases due to prolonged Live View shooting or under a high ambient temperature, a white < 國 > or red < 國 > icon will appear. - The white < III > icon indicates that the image quality of still photos will deteriorate.
+You should stop Live View shooting and allow the camera's internal temperature to cool before shooting again. - The red < I > icon indicates that the Live View shooting will soon stop automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
-Stop the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the <■> or <■> icon to appear earlier.
-When you are not shooting, turn off the camera. - If the camera's internal temperature is high, the image quality of high ISO speed images or long exposures may deteriorate even before the white < 13 > icon is displayed.
+Stop the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the < 10 > or < 10 > icon to appear earlier.
+When you are not shooting, turn off the camera. - If the camera's internal temperature is high, the image quality of high ISO speed images or long exposures may deteriorate even before the white <10 > icon is displayed.